scriptPilot/app-framework/README.md

 ### Develop your application

+- Use our printable [smartphone template](smartphone-template.pptx) to sketch your application
 - Run `npm run dev` to start development server at localhost:8080
 - Update the configuration in *package.json* file - first of all for Firebase!
 - Save images to *images* folder